CodeupClassroom/noether-python/README.md

-# noether-python
+# NOETHER
-Repository for Noether cohort python lessons and exercises
+### Repository for Noether cohort 🐍 Python lessons and exercises